adler-ds/Football-Throw-Game/CONNECTED-APP-SETUP.md

 2. For Client Credentials flow, you typically need:
    - **Permitted Users**: "All users may self-authorize" OR "Admin approved users are pre-authorized"
    - **IP Relaxation**: May need to be relaxed for Heroku IPs

+### Step 3.5: Configure Run-As User (CRITICAL for REST API)

+**This is the most important step for REST API access!**

+For Client Credentials flow tokens to work with REST API, you MUST configure a "Run-As User":

+1. In the Connected App settings, find **OAuth Policies** section
+2. Set **Permitted Users** to: **"Admin approved users are pre-authorized"**
+3. **Click Save** - This will reveal the **Run-As User** field
+4. Select a **Run-As User** from the dropdown
+   - This user must have:
+     - ✅ **API Enabled** permission in their profile
+     - ✅ Permissions to access the objects/APIs you need
+     - ✅ Appropriate security settings (not locked to IP, etc.)
+5. **Save** the Connected App

+**Why this is critical:**
+- Without a Run-As User, Client Credentials tokens may authenticate but fail with "INVALID_SESSION_ID" for REST API calls
+- The Run-As User provides the security context for all API calls made with this token
+- The token will inherit the permissions of the Run-As User

 ### Step 4: Verify Consumer Key and Secret